Finding and arranging

 - Nearing the end of your Bachelor Research Project, start planning on concluding the work with your thesis (one report per group).
 The deadline for the final report will be by the end of June.
 The exact deadline will be announced by the Bachelor Research Project teacher.

-- Hand in your final thesis by e-mailing a pdf-version to the Bachelor Research Project teacher and the Astronomy programme coordinator at firstname.lastname@example.org.
-Also, hand in a printed copy to the Astronomy education coordinator in room 564 of the Oort building.
-The Education Office Astronomy will check your thesis for plagiarism.
+- Hand in your final thesis by e-mailing a pdf-version to your supervisor, the Bachelor Research Project teacher and the Astronomy programme coordinator (email@example.com).
+Also, hand in a printed copy to the Astronomy programme coordinator in room 564 of the Oort building.
+Your supervisor will check your thesis for plagiarism.

 - Upon completing your research project, your supervisor and the Bachelor Research Project teacher should fill in the Bachelor Research Project Grading Form (Astronomy) or the Bachelor Research Project Grading Form (Astronomy & Physics).
 When completed, send a digital version to the Astronomy programme coordinator at firstname.lastname@example.org.
 Hand in the original form to the Astronomy programme coordinator in room 564 of the Oort building.
 Make sure to keep a copy of the form for your own administration.